Petco (WOOF)

 Historically known for its window displays of pets for sale or adoption, Petco (NASDAQ:WOOF) is a specialty retailer of pet food and supplies as well as a provider of services such as wellness checks and grooming.

-- Negative returns on capital show that some of its growth strategies have backfired, and its decreasing returns suggest its historical profit centers are aging
+- Negative returns on capital show management lost money while trying to expand the business, and its falling returns suggest its earlier profit pools are drying up

 Why There Are Better Opportunities Than Petco